-- (a) Applicability.
-This subsection applies to any flat wood paneling coating line, except any such coating line within any source whose actual emissions without control devices from all flat wood paneling coating lines within the source are less than 15 lbs of volatile organic compounds per day.
-Once a source is subject to this subsection, it shall remain so, even if its emissions later fall below the applicability threshold. - (b) Definitions.
-For the purpose of this subsection, the following definitions apply, in addition to those of Section 5-101 of this chapter.
+- (a) Applicability. - (1) This section applies to any flat wood paneling coating line, except any such coating line within a stationary source whose actual emissions without control devices from all flat wood paneling coating lines within the source are less than 3 tons of volatile organic compounds per 12-month rolling period.
+Once a source is subject to this section, it shall remain so, even if its emissions levels later fall below the applicability threshold. - (2) Existing sources subject to this standard must comply within 24 months of the promulgation of this section. - (3) This rule does not apply to surface coating of wood flat stock that is subsequently used in furniture or cabinetry. - (b) Definitions.
+For the purpose of this section, the following definitions apply, in addition to those of Section 5-101 of this chapter.